Blizzard challenge 2009

 Data download and license agreements

-- You must complete license agreements for the data, which can be found here:
+- Then, complete license agreements for the data, which can be found here:

 - Data download: You will be sent a username and password to download the data.
 These are the same for all downloads, and will be activated for each download after you have returned the corresponding license agreement.

-- Download the questionnaire, complete it, and return it by the deadline given in the Timeline: http://data.cstr.ed.ac.uk/blizzard2008/system_questionnaire.txt
+- Download the questionnaire, complete it, and return it by the deadline given in the Timeline. http://data.cstr.ed.ac.uk/blizzard2009/system_questionnaire.txt

 There is a mailing list for discussion and announcements for the challenge: